bkmackay/NiceNums/README.md

 #> [1] "1960 is ok but You're getting closer to a really good number"
 ```

-As you can see, there is a ‘best number’ for you to find\!
-There is also
+As you can see, there is an amazing number for you to find\!
+There is
-a secondary function hidden in the package files which tells you what
+also a secondary function hidden in the package files which tells you
-the best number is.
-Your task will be to update the documentation and
+what the best number is.
+Your task will be to update the documentation
-roxygenise the function so it appears in the package.
+and roxygenise the function so it appears in the package.